Homepage

 • Scanning speed can be adapted to the water path.

-• Focusing depth and inspection angle can be
+• Focusing depth and inspection angle can be electronically selected depending on the tube/bar configuration.

 General Characteristics